Nweke273/tableo-laravel-assessment/README.md

 ## Running Tests

 To run tests, use PHPUnit:
-Make sure to uncomment the two commented lines in the phpunit.xml
+Make sure to uncomment the two commented lines in the phpunit.xml, then run the command below to test

     php artisan test